-About 12 ml of the solution will get the cartridge filled.
+About 12 mL of the solution will get the cartridge filled.
 If you prepare a big amount of binding agent, keep the rest of the binding agent for future use in a clean and dry reagent bottle to avoid contamination, and to guarantee a constant concentration.

 Moistening a sheet of a paper towel with distilled water and wipe the print head